stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 the account by the fee advertised.

-If a block is less than _K_% full, _and_ there are enough pending transactions in the mempool to fill it to _K_% or higher, then no correct Stacks peer will relay the block and the block will not be processed.
+If a block is less than _K_% full, _and_ there are enough pending transactions in the mempool to fill it to _K_% or higher, then no correct Stacks peer will relay the block and no correct miners will build on it.
 However, if a block is less than _K_% full and there are not enough pending transactions, then correct Stacks peers will relay it and process it.
 This is to ensure that a leader will pick low-fee transactions even if there are few unconfirmed transactions available when the block is mined.